 Helium is a decentralized blockchain network for IoT, i.e. smart devices on the Internet.
 It uses UHF radio frequency wireless technology, combined with blockchain to create a perfect network.

-Network participants purchase the hotspots or build one themselves using open source software.
+Network participants purchase the hotspots or build one themselves using open-source software.
 And as an incentive, Helium provides HNT token rewards to owners to participate in building a global wireless network.
-IT companies and developers can use these networks to operate their own devices at a favorable price.
+IT companies and developers can use these networks to operate their own devices at a favourable price.

 "We don't charge fees for using the network, we encourage others to be the operators of their own networks, the people themselves build the network, that's why we gave it the nickname 'the people's network'.